![]() |

 Ristić has received numerous awards, including recognition for solo and chamber classical music, a shortlist for the Académie Charles Cros Sélection Musiques Expérimentales 2024, an honourable mention from the Phonurgia Nova Awards, and a Golden Award for extended media from the Association of Fine Artists of Serbia.

-She has curated events for institutions such as Ars Electronica (Linz), Cona Zavod (Ljubljana), BSFF (Amsterdam), BELEF (Belgrade), the Municipality of Belgrade Old Town, CIFRA World (Dubai), and others.
+She has curated events for institutions such as Ars Electronica (Linz), Cona Zavod (Ljubljana), Balkan Snapshot Film Festival (Amsterdam), BELEF (Belgrade), and CIFRA World (Dubai).
 From 2004 to 2024, as a founding member of the Association of Multimedia Artists “Auropolis” (Belgrade), Ristić developed a distinctive body of cultural events, international projects, conferences, and educational platforms in the fields of experimental sound, multimedia arts, and scene-based practices.